mem48/geocompr/main.md

     - Bonus: make the country boundaries a dotted grey line.
     - Hint: `border` is an additional argument of `plot()` for **sf**  objects.

-3. What does the `lwd` argument do in the `plot()` code that generates Figure \@ref(fig:africa).
-Perform the same operations and map making for another continent of your choice.
+3. What does the `cex` argument do in the `plot()` function that generates Figure \@ref(fig:contpop)?
-    - Bonus: Download some global geographic data and add attribute variables assigning them to the continents of the world.
+    - Why was `cex` passed the `sqrt(world$pop) / 10000` instead of just the population directly?
+    - Bonus: what equivalent arguments to `cex` exist in the dedicated vizualisation package **tmap**?

+4. Re-run the code that 'generated' Figure \@ref(fig:contpop) at the end of \@ref(base-args) and find 3 similarities and 3 differences between the plot produced on your computer and that in the book.
+    - What is similar?
+    - What has changed?
+    - Bonus: play around with and research base plotting arguments to make your version of Figure \@ref(fig:contpop) more attractive.
+Which arguments were most useful.
+    - Advanced: try to reproduce the map presented in Figure \@ref(base-args).
+Copy-and-pasting is prohibited!

 <!-- raster exercises -->
-4. Read the `raster/nlcd2011.tif` file from the **spDataLarge** package.
+5. Read the `raster/nlcd2011.tif` file from the **spDataLarge** package.
 What kind of information can you get about the properties of this file?
 <!-- (crs, ncols, nrow, ncells, bbox, navalues) -->
-5. Create an empty `RasterLayer` object called `my_raster` with 10 columns and 10 rows, and resolution of 10 units.
+6. Create an empty `RasterLayer` object called `my_raster` with 10 columns and 10 rows, and resolution of 10 units.
 Assign random values between 0 and 10 to the new raster and plot it.
 <!-- crs exercises -->
 <!-- 1. pros and cons of the projection types -->